aphiria/aphiria/src/Http/Formatting/Serialization/README.md

 );
 ```

 Now, you can (de)serialize a `User` object.
-Here's the cool part - you don't have to worry about how to deserialize or decode any of the values in `$properties` - Opulence does it for you.
-So, you can be sure that `$properties['registrationDate']` will be an instance of `DateTime`.
+Here's the cool part - you don't have to worry about how to (de)serialize any property values inside your contracts - Opulence does it for you.
+In the example above, you can always be sure that `$properties['registrationDate']` will be an instance of `DateTime`.

+<h5 id="array-properties">Array Properties</h5>

+If a contract property is an array of values rather than a single value, use `ArrayProperty` instead of `Property`.

+> **Note:** Opulence only supports arrays that contain a single type of value.
+In other words, you cannot mix and match different types in a single array.

 <h5 id="nullable-properties">Nullable Properties</h5>